 - Limited Wi-Fi settings and SSID options.
 Specifically:

-- There’s one primary MLO-enabled SSID for both bands, of which the only customization option is for the channel width
+- There’s one primary SSID for both bands, with the only customization option being the network name and password.

 - There is one IoT SSID for both bands.
 You can use both bands or just one of them.

-After that, to access more features, including the online protection feature NETGEAR Armor, users need to pay for add-on subscriptions and use the Orbi mobile app mentioned above or the NETGEAR Armor app.
+After that, to access additional features, including the online protection feature NETGEAR Armor, users must pay for add-on subscriptions and use either the Orbi mobile app mentioned above or the NETGEAR Armor app.
 Both require a NETGEAR login account.
-It’s worth noting that earlier this year, NETGEAR added extra perks for Armor users and a new Armor Plus option with a higher service tier, as shown below.
+It’s worth noting that earlier this year, NETGEAR introduced additional benefits for Armor users and a new Armor Plus option with a higher service tier, as shown below.

 NETGEAR Armor | NETGEAR Armor Plus | |